0asisCat/web-morse/README.md

 # Description
 A website to learn, study, and memorize Morse code.
 First "sErIoUs" project involving github for learning web development. :/ idk

-*Note: I am being too ambitious for a beginner, so I will simply create a static home page. ~ 17/6/2024*
+*Note: I am being too ambitious for a beginner, so I will simply create a static home page. ~ 17.6.2024* *NOte: Having fun. ~ 24.6.24*

 # Web Pages
 Each web page it contains and their function: